-- 10. Use discretion at all times to minimize the impression that the individual trustees' statements reflect the corporate opinion of the Board. - 11.
+- 7. Endeavour to work with fellow Board members in a spirit of harmony and cooperation in spite of differences of opinion, which may arise during debate. - 8.
+Ensure fiduciary responsibility supersedes any conflicting loyalty such as that to advocacy or interest groups and membership on other Boards or staffs. - 9.
+Represent the Board in all Board-related matters with proper decorum and respect for others. - 10.
+Use discretion at all times to minimize the impression that the individual trustees' statements reflect the corporate opinion of the Board. - 11.
 Ensure the use of electronic devices is for the purposes of the meeting. - 12.
 Refrain from engaging in private communications while at Board meetings. - 13.
-Consequences for the failure of individual trustees to adhere to the Trustee Code of Conduct are specified in Policy 4 Appendix Trustee Code of Conduct Sanctions.
+Consequences for the failure of individual trustees to adhere to the Trustee Code of Conduct are specified in Policy 4 Appendix A - Trustee Code of Conduct Sanctions.